vsingerxiaoice-rwkv/xiaoicesing-io/docs/README-SVS-onnx.md

 ```

 The `onnxruntime` package is required to run inference with ONNX model and ONNXRuntime.
 See the [official guidance](https://onnxruntime.ai/) for instructions to install packages matching your hardware.
 CUDA, DirectML and default CPU are recommended since the model has been tested on these execution providers.

-Note that the scripts are tested on PyTorch 1.8.

 ### 1. Export to ONNX format